ANNEX 12: ACTIVE MEDICAL IMPLANTS AND THEIR ASSOCIATED PERIPHERALS

 c 2483.5MHz - 2500MHz

 10 dBm e.i.r.p.
-LBT+AFA and ≤ 10% duty cycle.
-The equipment shall implement a spectrum access mechanism as described in the applicable harmonised standard or an equivalent spectrum access mechanism ≤ 1 MHz For Low Power Active Medical Implants (LP-AMI), covered by the applicable harmonised standard.
-Individual transmitters may combine adjacent channels on a dynamic basis for increased bandwidth higher than 1 MHz.
+LBT+AFA ≤ 10% duty cycle for peripherals ≤ 1 MHz For Low Power Active Medical Implants (LP-AMI).
+The whole frequency band may also be used dynamically as a single channel to maintain a communications session.
 Peripheral units are for indoor use only.
 The frequency band is also identified in Annex 2.

 Additional Information